linkerd/website/linkerd.io/content/2/tasks/books.md

 As with `install`, `inject` is a pure text operation.
 This means that you can inspect the input and output before you use it.
 As these are deployments, Kubernetes will slowly update pods one at a time.
-There can be life traffic while Linkerd is added!
+There can be live traffic while Linkerd is added!

 If you're interested in a more automatic way to inject deployments, check out